Seeking out the

 Paul Thomas Anderson's epic political thriller is the most hotly anticipated film of the year.
 The sprawling action movie was shot in VistaVision and is even playing at a few theaters in its native format.
 Unfortunately, the film is not the rich tapestry of complex ideas and thrilling action that the early word of mouth would have us believe.
 I found it quite a shallow and ugly picture.
 Leonardo DiCaprio stars as Bob, a burnt-out former member of a revolutionary group.
 Bob went into hiding after the birth of his daughter, Willa, and the capture of his wife, a militant revolutionary named Perfidia Beverly Hills (Teyana Taylor).
 Sixteen years later, government forces target Bob and Willa, prompting their old network of revolutionaries to attempt a rescue.

 I'll be surprised if this $130–175M movie becomes the hit it is predicted to be.
 I do not see a wide appeal, but what do I know?
-One thing that is patently obvious, though, is that there is nothing in this movie that justifies the big 70mm, IMAX, and VistaVision rollout.
+One thing that is patently obvious, though, is that there is nothing in this picture that justifies the big 70mm, IMAX, and VistaVision rollout.
 Just as I'm growing tired of Leonardo DiCaprio's dim, frantic, stoned or high shtick, and of blockbuster and prestige pictures that center on characters like this, I'm becoming increasingly weary of filmmakers making a big deal about the large-format film processes they're shooting with when they don't utilize these tools to much of an effect.
-In addition to PTA and cinematographer Michael Bauman's largely pedestrian framing and lighting, the 70mm print I saw was so obviously made off a digital intermediary, with all the inherent noise and artifacts I expect these days from FotoKem lab, that it feels a little silly to be making a big deal about this being presented on film.
+With PTA and cinematographer Michael Bauman's largely pedestrian framing and lighting, it feels a little silly to be making a big deal about this being presented on film.

 Of course, I will watch this movie again, as my city is one of only four in the world that has a cinema screening the picture in actual VistaVision, with a temporarily installed horizontal-thread projector at the Coolidge Corner Theatre.
 I certainly have thrilled at a few films shot recently in large formats, like The Hatefull Eight, Dunkirk, and The Brutalist, but after making the effort to seek out the best celuloid presentations of Phantom Thread and Licorice Pizza, Interstellar and Oppenheimer, Nope and Sinners, I think it's time we started to refer to some of these large-format releases as what they are: an expensive gimmick that bears little resemblance to what these processess were designed for and what they are truly capable of.